ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 If the Verifier does not recognize the stateful environment CBOR tag value then the stateful environment does not match.

-If the stateful environment is not tagged and the measurement-value-map key is a value with handling described in  the sub-sections below, then the algorithm appropriate to that key is used to match the entries.
+If the stateful environment is not tagged and the `measurement-values-map` key is a value with handling described in  the sub-sections below, then the algorithm appropriate to that key is used to match the entries.

 If the stateful environment is not tagged, and the `measurement-values-map` key is not a value described below, then the entries are compared using binary comparison of their CBOR encoded values.
 If the values are not binary identical then the stateful environment does not match.